hashicorp/terraform-provider-tfe/README.md

 ## Testing

-### 1. (Optional) Create repositories for policy sets and workspaces
+### 1. (Optional) Create repositories for policy sets, registry modules, and workspaces

-If you are planning to run the full suite of tests or work on workspaces or policy sets, you'll need to set up a workspace repository and a policy set repository in GitHub.
+If you are planning to run the full suite of tests or work on policy sets, registry modules, or workspaces, you'll need to set up repositories for them in GitHub.

-Your workspace repository will need the following:
-1. A branch other than master

 Your policy set repository will need the following:
 1. A policy set stored in a subdirectory
+1. A branch other than master

+Your registry module repository will need to be a [valid module](https://www.terraform.io/docs/cloud/registry/publish.html#preparing-a-module-repository).
+It will need the following:
+1. To be named `terraform-<PROVIDER>-<NAME>`
+1. At least one valid SemVer tag in the format `x.y.z` [terraform-random-module](ttps://github.com/caseylang/terraform-random-module) is a good example repo.

+Your workspace repository will need the following:
 1. A branch other than master

 ### 2. Set up environment variables